 From the outset of this article, we offer a disclaimer that this is not an article about immigration law and our office is not an immigration law firm.
 We are criminal defense attorneys.

-However, there inevitably are criminal defendants with immigration issues and knowing what convictions trigger deportation proceeding is important so that resolution of the case can seek to avoid such convictions, or at least attempt to do so with best efforts.
+However, there inevitably are criminal defendants with immigration issues and knowing what convictions trigger deportation proceedings is important so that resolution of the case can seek to avoid such convictions, or at least attempt to do so with best efforts.

 The following case exemplifies a cautionary tale to anyone who is not a U.S. citizen facing first degree residential burglary charges.

-At age 12, Jose Diaz-Flores, a native of Mexico, entered the United States without inspection.
+At age 12, Jose Diaz-Flores, a native of Mexico, entered the United States without permission.
 Twenty years later, he was in jail on domestic violence charges.
 An immigration officer who was conducting routine operations at that jail discovered that Diaz-Flores had entered the United States unlawfully.

 Diaz-Flores was then taken into Immigration and Customs Enforcement (ICE) custody.
 The Department of Homeland Security (DHS) later learned that Diaz-Flores had been previously convicted of first-degree burglary in Oregon twice in the span of three years.